httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Message Component Source and Context {#security-message-component-context}

-The context for deriving message component values includes the HTTP Message itself, any associated messages (such as the request that triggered a response), and additional information that the signer or verifier has access to.
+The signature context for deriving message component values includes the target HTTP Message itself, any associated messages (such as the request that triggered a response), and additional information that the signer or verifier has access to.
 Both signers and verifiers need to take carefully consider the source of all information when creating component values for the signature base and take care not to take information from untrusted sources.
 Otherwise, an attacker could leverage such a loosely-defined message context to inject their own values into the signature base string, overriding or corrupting the intended values.

 For example, in most situations, the target URI of the message is defined in {{HTTP, Section 7.1}}.
 However, let's say that there is an application that requires signing of the `@authority` of the incoming request, but the application doing the processing is behind a reverse proxy.
 Such an application would expect a change in the `@authority` value, and it could be configured to know the external target URI as seen by the client on the other side of the proxy.
 This application would use this configured value as its target URI for the purposes of deriving message component values such as `@authority` instead of using the target URI of the incoming message.